EncycloFusion/encyclofusion.github.io/wiki/extensions.md

 There are over 360 extensions available from both Clickteam and third party developers, with more in development.
 It will be impossible to document every single extension out there.
-However, ClickWiki will do its best to list the vast majority of them.
+However, EncycloFusion will do its best to list the vast majority of them.

 {% include TOC %}

 ## Extension List
-ClickWiki aims to achieve a number of past, present and future extensions.
+EncycloFusion aims to achieve a number of past, present and future extensions.
 Note that not all extensions can be documented.

 **Extension Categories:**